 - Alternatively, you can use the PowerShell interface in order to download the tool through a command that we have noted down below.

 Note that the Local Group Policy Editor (gpedit.msc) is not to be confused with the Group Policy Management Console (GPMC).
-When it comes to local system settings, Gpedit works with the Registry, but GPMC works with the server administrative settings of a domain-based network.
+Regarding local system settings, Gpedit works with the Registry, but GPMC works with the server administrative settings of a domain-based network.

 What is GPMC used for?

-Configuration of Group Policy settings is done through the use of Group Policy objects (GPOs) which can be linked to domains, sites, and organizational units (OUs).
+Group Policy objects (GPOs) configure Group Policy settings, linking them to domains, sites, and organizational units (OUs).

 GPOs can be applied based on the results of Windows Management Instrumentation (WMI) filters, which provide even greater flexibility.
-However, WMI filters should be used rarely because they can dramatically increase policy processing time.
+However, WMI filters can dramatically increase policy processing time.

 Administrators can use the Group Policy Management Console (GPMC) to manage Group Policy in an Active Directory forest and to gather information for troubleshooting related issues.

-The GPMC is also a built-in Windows administration tool that allows administrators to manage Group Policy in an Active Directory forest and to gather information for troubleshooting their issues.
+The GPMC is also a built-in Windows administration tool that allows administrators to manage Group Policy in an Active Directory forest and gather information to troubleshoot their issues.